Digital1O1/cvg-imu/README.md

 # IMU integration
+> I created a script `setup.sh` to quickly perform all of the procedures outlined in this README.

 To ensure that the head mounted lasers are safetly used in the CVG system, we are implementing a safety shutoff feature utilizing an IMU.

 ## Physical Connection